How to locally save data in Flutter using shared_preferences

 Conclusion

-We’ve walked through the fundamentals about shared_preferences and examined a complete example of using it in practice.
+We’ve walked through the fundamentals of shared_preferences and examined a complete example of using it in practice.
 There are other approaches to save data offline in Flutter.
 For more details, take a look at the following articles:

 You can also check out our Flutter topic page or Dart topic page to see the latest tutorials and examples.